morganc6/norm_cram_4_igv/README.md

 ```

 ##### setup of variables
 The reference genome used in the below example is the human UCSC hg19 genome.
-genome.fa is the FASTA file
+The human genome FASTA file is "genome.fa".
-[hg19.chrom.sizes](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/hg19.chrom.sizes) is available for download on UCSC
+The [hg19.chrom.sizes](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/hg19.chrom.sizes) is available for download on UCSC
 ```
 sample=$1
 chr=$2